-- 4.1 The Parish Council will ensure that the complaint is being, or has been, investigated properly according to the adopted complaints procedure. - 4.2 In the first instance the Clerk will consult with the Chairman of the Council (in their absence the Vice Chairman) and Chairman of the Complaints Committee prior to issuing a warning to the complainant.
-The Clerk will contact the complainant in writing, or by e-mail, to explain why this behaviour is causing concern, is unreasonable and unacceptable and request a changed approach also outline the actions that the Council may take if they do not comply. - 4.3 If the disruptive behaviour continues, the Clerk will issue a reminder letter to the complainant advising them that the way in which they will be allowed to contact the Parish Council in future will be restricted.
-The Clerk will make this decision in consultation with the Chairman of the Council and the Chairman of the Complaints Committee and inform the complainant in writing of what procedures have been put in place and for what period. - 4.4 Any restriction that is imposed on the complainant's contact with the Council will be appropriate and proportionate and the complainant will be advised of the period of time over which that the restriction will be in place.
+- 4.1 The Parish Clerk or Chair will ensure that the request is being or has been addressed in accordance with policy and relevant regulations. - 4.2 In the first instance the Clerk or Chair (in their absence the Vice Chairman) will consult with the Council prior to issuing a warning to the requester.
+The Clerk or Chair will contact the requester in writing (sent by signed for delivery), provide them with a copy of the Vexatious Requests & Complaints Policy, explain why this behaviour is causing concern and ask them to change this behaviour. - 4.3 If the disruptive behaviour continues, the Clerk or Chair will issue a reminder letter sent by signed for delivery to the requester advising them that the way in which they will be allowed to contact the Parish Council in future will be restricted.
+The Clerk or Chair will make this decision in consultation with the Council and inform the requester in writing of the procedures that have been applied and for what period.
+The letter will state: - a) why the decision has been taken. - b) what action has been taken. - c) the duration of that action. - d) how they can appeal against the decision. - 4.4 Any restriction that is imposed on the requestors contact with the Council will be appropriate and proportionate and the requestor will be advised of the period of time over which that the restriction will be in place.
 In most cases restrictions will apply for between three to six months, but in exceptional cases this may be extended.
-In such cases the restrictions would be reviewed on a quarterly basis, or at the next Full Council Meeting. - 4.5 Restrictions will be tailored to deal with the individual circumstances of the complainant and may include: - banning the complainant from making contact by telephone except through a third party e.g. a solicitor, a Councillor. - banning the complainant from sending emails to individuals and/or all Council Officers/Members and insisting they only correspond by postal letter. - restricting telephone calls to specified days and/or times and/or duration requiring any personal contact to take place in the presence of an appropriate witness. - letting the complainant know that the Parish Council will not respond to or acknowledge any further contact from them on the specific topic of that complaint. - 4.6 When the decision has been taken to apply this policy to a complainant, the Clerk will contact the complainant in writing to explain: - why the decision has been taken. - what action has been taken. - the duration of that action. - 4.7 Thee clerk will enclose a copy of this policy in the letter to the Complainant. - 4.8 Where a complainant continues to behave in a way that is unacceptable, the Clerk, in consultation with the Chairman of the Council and the Chairman of the Complaints Committee may decide to refuse all contact with the complainant and stop any investigation into his or her complaint.
+In such cases the restrictions would be reviewed on a quarterly basis, or at the next Full Council Meeting. - 4.5 Restrictions will be tailored to deal with the individual circumstances of the complainant and may include: - banning the complainant from making contact by telephone except through a third party e.g. a solicitor, a Councillor. - banning the complainant from sending emails to individuals and/or all Council Officers/Councillors and insisting they only correspond by postal letter. - restricting telephone calls to specified days and/or times and/or duration

-4.9 Where the behaviour is so extreme or it threatens the immediate safety and welfare of staff, other options will be considered, e.g. the reporting of the matter to the police or taking legal action.
+- requiring any personal contact to take place in the presence of an appropriate witness. - letting the requestor know that the Parish Council will not respond to or acknowledge any further contact from them on the specific topic of that complaint. - 4.6 When the decision has been taken to apply this policy to a complainant, the Clerk will contact the complainant in writing to explain: - why the decision has been taken. - what action has been taken. - the duration of that action. - 4.7 Thee clerk will enclose a copy of this policy in the letter to the requestor. - 4.8 Where a complainant continues to behave in a way that is unacceptable, the Clerk, in consultation with the Chairman of the Council and the Chairman of the Complaints Committee may decide to refuse all contact with the complainant and stop any investigation into his or her complaint. - 4.9 Where the behaviour is so extreme or it threatens the immediate safety and welfare of staff, other options will be considered, e.g. the reporting of the matter to the police or taking legal action.
 In such cases, the complainant may not be given prior warning of that action.

-5 New complaints from complainants who are treated as abusive, vexatious or persistent
+5 New requests from requestors who are treated as abusive, vexatious or persistent